jestenough/code-challenges/collections/learngo/12-switch/questions/questions.md

 ```
 1. None of them
 2. The first case clause
-3. The second case clause
+3. The second case clause `CORRECT`
 4. The default clause

 > **3:** That's right.
 When switch's condition is either "hot" or "very hot", the 2nd case will be executed.